Contents

 Soil Moisture Responsive Watering

-This automation checks each zone’s soil moisture and only waters zones that actually need it, with duration calculated from the moisture deficit:
+This automation checks each zone’s soil moisture.
+It waters only the zones that need it, and it sets the run time from the moisture gap:

 automation: